ibm-cloud-docs/bare-metal/bare-metal-server-options.md

  ### VMware-certified servers
 {: #vmware-certified-servers}

-{{site.data.keyword.BluSoftlayer_full}} provides the unique capability for you to provision dedicated {{site.data.keyword.baremetal_short}} so you can deploy your own VMware-based private cloud.
+{{site.data.keyword.BluSoftlayer_full}} provides the unique capability for you to provision dedicated {{site.data.keyword.baremetal_short}} so you can deploy your own VMware&reg;-based private cloud.
 For more information, see [Getting started with VMware](/docs/vmware?topic=vmware-vmware-getting-started).

-## Available options for bare metal servers
+## Available options for a bare metal server
 {: #options-for-bare-metal-servers}
 {{site.data.keyword.cloud_notm}} has {{site.data.keyword.baremetal_short}} options that you can customize to fit your needs.